pdevyatov/Analytics-Conversion-Tracking/README.md

 5. In 'conversionTracker.js' delete any network thay you do not need.
 If you use Yandex, than you need to insert your account code into it.

 6. That's All!
-Last step is to add conversions in alaytics.
+Last step is to add conversions in analytics.